This page will be updated soon following our recent AGM with new Supporters to be added ...

 Based in Dorset, I spend a lot of time working in London and across the South.

-I have been a member of AMED for more than 15 years.
-In the early days, I went to two or three events before I realised how different and special they were.
-Conversations were direct, open, and respectful and the people were more interested in understanding my point of view than in impressing me with how much they knew.
+I have been a member for more than 20 years.
+What has kept me so long?
+Well, in the early days, I went to several events before I noticed how different and special they were.
+Conversation was unusually direct, open and respectful and the people were more interested in understanding my point of view than in impressing me with how much they knew.
+I find it worth hanging on to conversation of this quality.

 My interests include how we communicate with our members, networkers and the wider world, in particular through the production of our journal, e-O&P. If you have energy to spare or ideas about how to enhance and extend our reach, through our publications and our website, please don’t hesitate to give me a call.